Wednesday, September 26, 2018

 After a minute's reflection, he recalled how he and Grandfather DeGriere had gone blueberry picking.
 They had left together right after breakfast, with Haskin carrying the smaller pails while his grandfather carried two large pots.
 The object was to fill the pails and then dump them into the pots.
 When the pots were full, they could go home.

-Grandfather DeGriere knew where all the good spots in the Pine Point area for picking blueberries.
+Grandfather DeGriere knew where all the good spots in Pine Point for picking blueberries.
 The old man didn't talk much about human activity, but he surely knew the natural world.
 They had little trouble filling the first pot, but then the picking got slim.
 "Better switch to another location," Grandfather said, "pretty much picked out here."

 "Time to go home, Haskin," Grandfather said, tying the two small pails to his belt.
 Grandfather carried the larger of the two pots, while Haskin carried the other.
 Together, they retraced the path through the woods.

-Suddenly Grandfather DeGriere jumped back in a panic, his heels hitting a log and sending him toppling backwards, with blueberries flying in all directions!
+Suddenly, Grandfather DeGriere jumped back in a panic, his heels hitting a log and sending him toppling backwards, with blueberries flying in all directions!
 Haskin was amazed and alarmed, crying out, "Grandfather!
 What's wrong?"

 "We better pick up all these berries," was all his grandfather said.